 Review and subsequent decisions by GREB regarding research are made independently of the University and are guided by the current TCPS 2.
 All offices and the University shall respect the independence, accountability, and authority of GREB.
 A decision made by GREB may not be overridden except under the reconsideration and appeal process.
-Through the Vice-Principal research, the institution does, however, have the authority to refuse to allow research that the REB has approved.
+However, the University, through the VPR, does have the authority to refuse to allow research that GREB has approved.

-3. Reconsideration and Appeal Process
+3 Reconsideration and Appeal Process

-A Principal Investigator may appeal the decision of GREB by sending a written request to the GREB Chair.
+A Principal Investigator may appeal against the decision of GREB by sending a written request to the GREB Chair.
 The written request will outline the reasons for asking for reconsideration or appeal of a decision.
 The subsequent review will follow the GREB procedures and SOPs.

-4. REB Meetings, Membership and Quorum
+4 REB Meetings, Membership and Quorum

-4.1 Meeting Schedule and Notice
+4.1 Meeting schedule and notice

-Full Board meetings allow every member of GREB to meet to discuss studies that require a greater level of scrutiny or discussion.
-GREB will schedule full board meetings monthly, set in advance.
+Full Board meetings allow every member of GREB to discuss studies that require a greater level of scrutiny or discussion.
+GREB will schedule Full Board meetings monthly, set in advance.
 Additional meetings will be held if appropriate.
 For example, if quorum is not met, an ad hoc meeting will be held with 7-10 days' notice.

-4.2 Meeting Decisions
+4.2 Meeting decisions

 Decisions of GREB will be held by a consensus vote declared by the Chair.
 In accordance with TCPS 2, if a minority of the GREB membership considers a research project unethical, even though it is acceptable to a majority of members, an effort will be made to reach a consensus.
-Consultation with the principal investigator, researcher, ad hoc members, external advisors, peer review or further reflection by GREB may be required.
+Consultation with the Principal Investigator, researcher, ad hoc members, external advisors, peer review or further reflection by GREB may be required.